 Students are expected to meet the required clinical experiences and procedures listed on the Global Px/Dx list before advancing to fourth year.
-Please see link for list and additional information: Global Px/Dx List

-Students are responsible for proactively monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each clerkship.
-If the student does not encounter all the required clinical experiences as listed within the procedures and diagnoses table above by the end of the FCPM Clerkship, the student will remedy the deficiency by completing the alternative experience utilizing the process below:
+If the student does not encounter all the required clinical experiences as listed within the Px and Dx table above, completed by the end of the FCPM Clerkship, the student will remedy the deficiency by completing the alternative experience utilizing the process below:

-- 1. If an alternative experience is needed for a procedure or diagnosis, the student must notify the Clerkship Director or designee a minimum of 7 days prior to the end of the clerkship. - 2.
-The Clerkship Director will assign an alternative experience/requirement to be completed. - 3.
-Once the alternative experience/requirement is completed, the student will log the experience in OASIS by selecting the type of Patient Encounter in the drop-down menu.
+- 1. The student is responsible for monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each clerkship.
+This will allow for proactive attainment of these required encounters.
+If an alternative experience is needed for a procedure or diagnosis, the student must notify the clerkship director or designee a minimum of seven days prior to the end of the clerkship. - 2.
+The clerkship director will assign an alternative experience/requirement to be completed. - 3.
+Once the alternative experience/requirement is completed, the student will log this in OASIS by selecting the type of Patient Encounter in the drop-down menu.

-Please see Section B for information related to Px/Dx compliance.
+Please see section B for information related to Px/Dx compliance.